kenruze/Local-Package-Helper/Documentation/Local Package Helper.md

 Add at least one directory for local packages to be found and created in.

-Use the _Save folders_ button to write the list of folders to a config file or save modifications to the list.

-Use the _Refresh_ button after making changes to the list, or after making changes to local package folders externally.
+Use the _Refresh_ button after making changes to the list, or local package folders externally.

 The window shows local packages found in the specified root folders, and indicates if they are installed.